exosite-archive/hvac-reference-application/README.md

 $ murano content upload th02.v1.tar.gz th02.v1.tar.gz
 $ murano product device write <mac address> engine_fetch \{\"install\":\[\{\"name\":\"th02.v1.tar.gz\"\}\]\}
 ```

+After less than five minutes, or sooner if you specified a different report interval, GWE on your BBGW will download and install the file your uploaded using the Murano CLI.
+Temperature and Humidity data will be flowing from your device through Exosite Murano and onto the web application you deployed.

+You can validate data by checking on your device in your Murano Products page, or by opening your new web application in your browser.

+Congrats!

 ## Troubleshooting the BBGW

 Just in case, here is a link the quick start and troubleshooting guide for the BeagleBone Black.
 The steps and software for this other platform also should work for the BBGW